 The consolidated financial statements have been prepared under the historical cost convention, except for certain financial instruments that have been measured at fair value.
-The consolidated financial statements are presented in Euro ( $\in$ ) and all values are rounded to the nearest $\in$ thousand, except where otherwise indicated.
+The consolidated financial statements are presented in Euro (€) and all values are rounded to the nearest € thousand, except where otherwise indicated.

 The consolidated financial statements of The Bank of New York Mellon SA/NV, its branches and subsidiaries (hereinafter "BNY Mellon SA/NV") have been prepared in accordance with International Financial Reporting Standards as endorsed by the European Union (IFRS).
-This is the first set of annual financial statements in which IFRS 16 Leases has been applied.
-Changes to significant accounting policies are described in note 1.4.